dortamur/satisfactory-uevr-enhancements/README.md

 ## Upgrading

 If you already have the "UEVR Enhancements" mod installed, loading the Satisfactory Mod Manager app should give an option to upgrade to the latest version.
-Alternatively, you can download a [release zip from github](https://github.com/dortamur/satisfactory-uevr-enhancements/releases) and unzip it to your Satisfactory `/Mods/` folder, replacing the existing `UEVREnhancements` mod directory
+Alternatively, you can download a [release zip from github](https://github.com/dortamur/satisfactory-uevr-enhancements/releases) and unzip it to your Satisfactory `/Mods/` folder, replacing the existing `UEVREnhancements` mod directory.

+Make sure to download and import the latest [Satisfactory profile for UEVR](UEVR/FactoryGame-Win64-Shipping.zip), as it may have config adjustments to suit changes to the mod.

 ## VR Headset Tips